-Lets have a look on some other CP/M programs.
+Let’s have a look at some other CP/M programs.

 ED.СОМ – a text string orientaded editor.
 Its description can be found here.

 M80.COM – Microsoft MacroAssembler.
-Allows to write programs on Assembler language.
+Allows to write programs in Assembler language.
 Its description is here: MACRO-80.

 MBASIC.СОМ – BASIC interpretator.

 Most CP/M-80 (CP/M 2.2) can work on this computer.
 Many of them even don’t need any additional adjustments or installations.
 If you have a CP/M program that you want to use on this computer, you can follow these steps to load it there: